If you’ve stumbled upon this Survey Freedom review, then you must be wondering:

 2. You're Lied To About How Much Money You Can Make

-You’re promised the opportunity to work from home taking surveys that pay $15 – $25 with some paying out as much as $40 and yet by looking at the list of survey sites they provided we already know the most you can ever expect to earn with this is a measly $1.60/hour.
+You're promised the opportunity to work from home taking surveys that pay $15 – $25 with some paying out as much as $40 and yet by looking at the list of survey sites they provided we know the most you can expect to earn is a measly $1.60/hour.

-As the video below shows so brilliantly, new members eager to get up and running soon quit when they realise how much time and work is involved for such little pay – and I really can’t say I blame them!
+As the video below shows so brilliantly, new members eager to get up and running soon quit once they realise how much time and work is involved for such little pay and I can't say I blame them!

-It’s not just your time you’re giving up either, you’re also handing over a ton of personal information about yourself and your loved ones.
+It's not just your time you're giving up, you're also handing over a ton of personal information about yourself and your loved ones.

 As far as first impressions go, Survey Freedom looks like a legitimate survey site with surveys that pay between $15 and $40.
 It's only after joining you see they have no surveys of their own and the surveys they recommend pay a fraction of the minimum wage and you realise you've been duped.

 Based on this, it's safe to say I'll avoid SurveyFreedom.com in the future.